dogasantos/masstomap/README.md

 This tool will generate 4 files:

-massscan.new - this file has a simple notation: ip:port1,port2,portN to sumarize each target for conveience project-client-a.nmap.grepable - a grepable nmap report project-client-a.nmap.text - a standard text nmap report project-client-a.nmap.xml - a xml formated nmap report
+massscan.new - a new masscan report using different notation (ip:port1,port2,portN) so you can run your own (custom) nmap scanning whenever you need. project-client-a.nmap.grepable - a grepable nmap report project-client-a.nmap.text - a standard text nmap report project-client-a.nmap.xml - a xml formated nmap report